nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `filter python` returns `Alex Yeoh`<br>
   ![result for 'filter C'](images/filterCResult.png)

+### Sorting persons by skill proficiency: `sort`

+Sort persons in descending level of proficiency of specified skill.

+Format: `sort SKILL`

+* Only persons with the specified `SKILL` will be listed
+* The search is case-insensitive. e.g `java` will match `Java`
+* Only full words will be matched e.g. `C` will not match `C#`
+* The list will be shown in descending level of skill proficiency

+Examples:
+* `sort Python` shows persons with `Python` as a skill in descending order of proficiency <br>

 ### Clearing all entries : `clear`

 Clears all entries from HackNet.